Black & Yellow Striped Insects In Ohio

 The short answer: Rarely.

-Mud daubers don’t defend their nests and aren’t aggressive.
-They’re considered a nuisance pest, not a dangerous one.
+Mud daubers are unique in that they don’t defend their nests and aren’t considered aggressive.
+They’re more of a nuisance pest, not a dangerous one.

 Yellow Jackets